-The recipient's monitoring responsibilities include monitoring of subrecipient compliance with this condition.
+The subgrantee's monitoring responsibilities include compliance with this condition.

 3. Allowable costs

 To the extent that such costs are not reimbursed under any other federal program, award funds may be obligated for the reasonable, necessary, and allocable costs (if any) of actions designed to ensure compliance with this condition.